-- 7. The Remuneration Committee will be chaired by the Authority Chair. - 8.
-The Remuneration Committee will be made up of no fewer than three, and no more than five, other Authority Members. - 9.
-At least one Authority Member, who is not the Chair, must be a member of both the Remuneration Committee and the Audit and Risk Assurance Committee. - 10.
-Recruitment of Authority Members to the Remuneration Committee will be through 'expressions of interest' with personal statements in application.
+- 11. The Remuneration Committee will be chaired by a lay Board Member, who is not the HTA Board Chair, and who preferably has relevant experience and expertise. - 12.
+The Remuneration Committee will be made up of no fewer than three, and no more than five, other Board Members, one of whom will be the HTA Board Chair. - 13.
+At least one Board Member, who is not the Chair, must be a member of both the Remuneration Committee (RemCo) and the Audit & Risk Assurance Committee (ARAC). - 14.
+Recruitment of Board Members to the Remuneration Committee will be through 'expressions of interest' with personal statements in application.
 The applications will be reviewed by the Chair and the Chief Executive, who will decide on the appointments.
-Should an insufficient number of expressions of interest be received to fill an available role, the Authority Chair will appoint the Member who has the most appropriate skills and experience to the role.

-- 11. Remuneration Committee members will be appointed for a set term of three years, which will not exceed their tenure as Authority Members.
-This term may be extended in accordance with business need. - 12.
+Should an insufficient number of expressions of interest be received to fill an available role, the HTA Board Chair will appoint the Member who has the most appropriate skills and experience to the role. - 15.
+Remuneration Committee members will be appointed for a set term of 3 years, which will not exceed their tenure as HTA Board Members.
+This term may be extended in accordance with business need. - 16.
 Members of the Remuneration Committee must disclose the existence and nature of any personal or material interest before the discussion of that interest at any meeting.
 They must be free of any relationship that may compromise their independence or interfere with the exercise of their judgement.